 An application to the Fund must include:

 You should also advise of any attempts made to collect on the judgment.

-Any person who is filing a claim against an industry member and who intends to make a claim against the Assurance Fund must:
+Any person intending to make a claim against the Fund must:

 Where to File Your Lawsuit